 Alarm Code Abnormal Transmitting between Inverter and Outdoor PCB1,3 "RUN" light flickers and "ALARM" is indicated on the remote control switch.
-The unit No., alarm code and the unit code is alternately indicated on the set temperature section, and the unit No. and alarm code are indicated on the display of the outdoor unit PCB1.
-This alarm is indicated when abnormality is maintained for 30 seconds after normal transmitting between the outdoor unit PCB1 and investor PCB2 and the observables and for 20 seconds after the seconds.
+The unit No., alarm code and the unit code is alternately indicated on the set temperature section, and the

-the outdoor unit PCB1 and inverter PCB3, and also abnormality is maintained for 30 seconds after the micro-computer is automatically reset.
+- The unit No., alarm code and the unit code is alternately indicated on the set temperature section, and the unit No. and alarm code are indicated on the display of the outdoor unit PCB1.
+This clarm is indicated when charmelity is maintained for 20 accords after permitting between - This alarm is indicated when abnormality is maintained for 30 seconds after normal transmitting between the outdoor unit PCB1 and inverter PCB3, and also abnormality is maintained for 30 seconds after the micro-computer is automatically reset.
 The alarm is indicated when the abnormal transmitting is maintained for 30 seconds from starting of the outdoor unit.